 Who do I contact if I am interested in coaching or helping out?

 Our volunteer coaching applications are located on our registration page starting in early July.
 We welcome volunteers as they are the foundation of our program.
+In addition to ice, the number of players that can participate is limited by the numbeer of volunteer coaches.
 If you would be interested in volunteering in other capacities during the season please email us at